FernandaFranco/201-HTML-and-CSS/notes.md

 - Double colons (::) for pseudo-elements, single colon (:) for pseudo-classes.
 Most browsers accept both, but for some of the newer pseudo-elements introduced in CSS3 only (::) is accepted; All browsers support double colons for pseudo-elements except Internet Explorer (IE) 8 and below.

 - It is recommended the use of single-colon notation for pseudo-elements so the CSS is backwards-compatible with legacy browsers.
 Use double-colon notation on those pseudo-elements that require it, of course.

+### Responsive web design

+- Responsive Web design is the approach that suggests that design and development should respond to the user’s behavior and environment based on screen size, platform and orientation. (- Smashing Magazine)

+- Flexible grids are build using relative length units such as percentages or em;

+- Common grid properties are width, margin, padding...

+- CSS3 introduced new relative length units: vw, vh, vmin, vmax.
+Support across browsers isn't great yet.

+#### Media queries and media features

+- The height and width features are based off the height and width of the viewport rendering area, the browser window for example.

+#### Mobile First

+- a user on a mobile device, commonly using a smaller viewport, shouldn’t have to load the styles for a desktop computer only to have them over written with mobile styles later.
+Doing so is a waste of bandwidth.

+- When media assets are used excessively, they cause heavy loading and can even reduce a device’s battery life.

+- best practices for mobile environments: simpler navigation, more focused content, lists or rows instead of multiple columns.

+- increase white space or to replace image navigation sources on mobile devices for better usability (icons would be more beneficial on smaller screens).

+#### Meta viewport tag

+- To have the effects of the emulated devices render properly you must put the following <meta> element in the <head> part of the <html>: '<meta name="viewport" content="width=device-width, initial-scale=1">''